seosaw/seosaw.github.io/README.md

 # seosaw.bitbucket.io - the SEOSAW website

+This is the website for SEOSAW.

-Jekyll-Pithy is a theme for Jekyll.
+This website uses the Jekyll-Pithy theme for Jekyll.
 The code follows MIT License.